seantauber/seantauber/README.md

 - [anthropics/claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows - all through natural language commands.
 - [lumina-ai-inc/chunkr](https://github.com/lumina-ai-inc/chunkr) - Vision infrastructure to turn complex documents into RAG/LLM-ready data.
 - [Tameyer41/liftoff](https://github.com/Tameyer41/liftoff) - Mock Interview Simulator with AI-Powered Feedback.
+- [RooVetGit/Roo-Code](https://github.com/RooVetGit/Roo-Code) - Roo Code (prev.
+Roo Cline) gives you a whole dev team of AI agents in your code editor.

 ## How to Implement This Landing Page On Your Own GitHub